Hoi (video game): Development and release

 Game situation concepts for Hoi, showing ideas that would later be used or scrapped in the final game, such as a two-player mode.

 Hoi was developed by Team Hoi (previously Soft Eyes), a group of three young Dutch game developers: programmer Reinier van Vliet, artist Metin Seven and composer Ramon Braumuller, who worked on the shoot 'em up Venom Wing for the Amiga and recounted its creation process and history through various publications.
-The project was conceived in 1990 during a gathering at Seven's house, who was playing with Deluxe Paint and drew a green character that would become the protagonist of their next release titled Hoi Let's Play!, as the team were determined to create their "pièce de resistance" and settled with a cute platform game after Venom Wing programmer Pieter Opdam left the team to work at Team17.
+(Note: Attributed to multiple references:) The project was conceived in 1990 during a gathering at Seven's house.
+Seven owned a cat named Mickey, whom he would greet by saying, "Hoi, Mickey!"
+(Dutch for "Hi, Mickey!"), later simply referring to him as "Hoi".
+He was playing with Deluxe Paint and drew a green character that would become the protagonist of their next release titled Hoi: Let's Play!.
+The team were determined to create their "pièce de resistance" and settled with a cute platform game after Venom Wing programmer Pieter Opdam left the team to work at Team17.

-Work on the project bearing the name of the character began in autumn of 1990, with Seven sketching game ideas on paper notepad pages using ballpen, some of which were never implemented in the final release such as a split-screen two-player mode.
+Work on the project bearing the name of the character began in autumn of 1990, with Seven sketching game ideas on paper notepad pages using ballpen, some of which were never implemented in the final release, including a split-screen two-player mode.
 Seven stated that the team created and implemented new ideas on-the-fly without the use of storyboards or other elements that would have constrained the team with marking the game during development.
 He stated that the development period of the title "marked one of the best times of our lives", as the team had fun creating several game situations and reinforced their friendship but he also claimed that the group did not realize how difficult the final product turned out.
+The game was programmed in 68000 Assembly.
+The music was made using Digital Mugician, a music editor created by the developers.
+The game's fifth and final stage, a psychedelic level, was inspired by the Amiga demoscene and house/dance party culture, which resulted in Hoi becoming the first video game with an epilepsy warning.

-Hoi was initially let down by publisher Innerprise Software but was eventually released by Hollyware Entertainment (formerly MicroIllusions) in North America and Software Business in Europe in August 1992.
+Hoi was initially let down by publisher Innerprise Software, but was eventually released by Hollyware Entertainment (formerly MicroIllusions) in North America and Software Business in Europe in August 1992.
 However, Team Hoi did not receive much money from their contract with Hollyware and decided to release a special freeware remix version for the AGA Amiga system range in 1993.